dgrifka/baseball_game_simulator/README.md

 Additionally, I wanted to utilize a model that uses launch angle, exit velocity, and ballpark to determine luck, since I wanted to reward teams that hit the ball hard.
 In the future, I'd like to add a new sim that only resamples the existing outcomes, instead of using LA/EV, but selfishly I also wanted to my modeling skills to the test.
 I've included the methodology behind my model as an ipynb.
 Please, feel free to rip it up and improve it!

-In the future, I'd like to use a Bayesian Multiniomial model to utilize better priors for batted ball outcomes.

-The data was gathered from the MLB Stats API.

-The main.ipynb will run the simulations and create visualizations about the run distributions and batted ball outcomes, which are then saved in the images folder.
+The main.ipynb will run the simulations and create visualizations about the run distributions and batted ball outcomes.
+I maintain a separate Colab file that saves and Tweets the images automatically.

 This account was inspired by @MoneyPuckdotcom.
+The data was gathered from MLB Stats API.

 ## Future ideas: